 Loss of Personal Allowance

-The 2023/24 UK personal income allowance provides a £12,570 tax-free allowance on UK taxable income.
-If individuals choose to claim a remittance basis of taxation, they forfeit their right to this personal income allowance.
-However, it is still possible for some dual residents to obtain this.
+The 2023/24 UK personal income allowance provided a £12,570 tax-free allowance on UK taxable income.
+If individuals chose to claim a remittance basis of taxation, they forfeited their right to this personal income allowance.
+However, it was still possible for some dual residents to obtain this.

 Capital Gains Tax

-The current capital gains tax allowance for the 2023/24 tax year is £6,000.
-Opting for the remittance basis forfeits this exemption.
-While high-income taxpayers, whose CGT is 28% for residential property and 20% for other chargeable assets, may not feel a substantial impact, standard-rate taxpayers could face increased tax liabilities due to this loss.
+The capital gains tax allowance for the 2023/24 tax year was £6,000.
+Opting for the remittance basis forfeited this exemption.
+While high-income taxpayers, whose CGT was 28% for residential property and 20% for other chargeable assets during the 2023/24 tax year, may not have felt a substantial impact, standard-rate taxpayers often faced increased tax liabilities due to this loss.

 Remittance Basis of Charge

-An individual who chooses to opt for the remittance basis of taxation is additionally subject to an annual charge based on the time they have been a UK resident.
-HMRC defines this as an annual charge of £30,000 for individuals who have been a UK resident for more than seven of the last nine tax years or £60,000 for those who have been in the UK more than 12 of the previous 14 tax years.
+An individual who chose to opt for the remittance basis of taxation was additionally subject to an annual charge based on the time they had been a UK resident.
+HMRC defined this as an annual charge of £30,000 for individuals who had been a UK resident for more than seven of the last nine tax years or £60,000 for those who had been in the UK more than 12 of the previous 14 tax years.

 Record Keeping

-Maintaining accurate records is important when claiming the remittance basis of taxation.
-It is essential to track any overseas income or gains that haven’t been taxed in the UK.
+Maintaining accurate records was vital when claiming the remittance basis of taxation.
+It is still essential to track overseas income or gains that haven’t been taxed in the UK.
 We offer professional bookkeeping services that can ensure records are kept in a clear and HMRC-compliant manner.

 Overseas Workday Relief

-The Overseas Workday Relief (OWR) is a tax relief available to UK non-domiciled individuals who have employment income from working both inside and outside the UK.
-The OWR is issued under specific criteria and enables individuals to pay UK income tax only on their employment income that relates to their UK workdays.
+Under the old system, the Overseas Workday Relief (OWR) was a tax relief available to UK non-domiciled individuals who had employment income from working both inside and outside the UK.
+The OWR was issued under specific criteria and enabled individuals to pay UK income tax only on their employment income that related to their UK workdays.

-Any income from non-UK workdays falls outside the scope of UK income Tax and is not taxed under UK income tax rates (assuming any non-UK income isn’t transferred to the UK).
+Any income from non-UK workdays fell outside the scope of UK income Tax and was not taxed under UK income tax rates (assuming any non-UK income wasn’t transferred to the UK).

-Overseas Workday Relief can significantly reduce the UK income tax liability for those who qualify.
-It is intended to make the UK an attractive destination for international professionals and encourage foreign investment.
+Overseas Workday Relief was able to significantly reduce the UK income tax liability for those who qualified.
+It was intended to make the UK an attractive destination for international professionals and encourage foreign investment.

 Overseas Workday Relief Eligibility Criteria

-Obtaining Overseas Workday relief can be a complicated process.
-To be able to claim, individuals will need to meet the following criteria:
+Under the old system, obtaining Overseas Workday relief was sometimes a complicated process.
+To be able to claim, individuals needed to meet the following criteria:

 • Perform some or all of their work duties outside of the UK.